sbt/website/src/sphinx/Howto/defaultpaths.md

     resourceDirectory in Test := baseDirectory.value / "test-resources"

-The directory that contains the unmanaged libraries is by default lib/.
-To change this, modify unmanagedBase.
-This setting can be changed at the project level or in the Compile, Runtime, or Test configurations.
+The directory that contains the unmanaged libraries is by default `lib/`.
+To change this, modify `unmanagedBase`.
+This setting can be changed at the project level or in the `Compile`, `Runtime`, or `Test` configurations.

 When defined without a configuration, the directory is the default directory for all configurations.
-For example, the following declares jars/ as containing libraries: :
+For example, the following declares `jars/` as containing libraries: :

     unmanagedBase := baseDirectory.value / "jars"

-When set for Compile, Runtime, or Test, unmanagedBase is the directory containing libraries for that configuration, overriding the default.
-For example, the following declares lib/main/ to contain jars only for Compile and not for running or testing: :
+When set for `Compile`, `Runtime`, or `Test`, `unmanagedBase` is the directory containing libraries for that configuration, overriding the default.
+For example, the following declares `lib/main/` to contain jars only for `Compile` and not for running or testing: :

     unmanagedBase in Compile := baseDirectory.value / "lib" / "main"

-By default, sbt includes .scala files from the project's base directory as main source files.
-To disable this, configure sourcesInBase: :
+By default, sbt includes `.scala` files from the project's base directory as main source files.
+To disable this, configure `sourcesInBase`: :

     sourcesInBase := false

-sbt collects sources from unmanagedSourceDirectories, which by default consists of scalaSource and javaSource.
-Add a directory to unmanagedSourceDirectories in the appropriate configuration to add a source directory.
-For example, to add extra-src to be an additional directory containing main sources, :
+sbt collects `sources` from `unmanagedSourceDirectories`, which by default consists of `scalaSource` and `javaSource`.
+Add a directory to `unmanagedSourceDirectories` in the appropriate configuration to add a source directory.
+For example, to add `extra-src` to be an additional directory containing main sources, :

     unmanagedSourceDirectories in Compile += baseDirectory.value / "extra-src"